 - Day 4: solo

 If you don’t live locally, consider arriving in Santa Fe a day early to help adjust to the altitude.
-We will provide group meals on days 1 (dinner), 2 (3 meals), 6 (dinner) and 7 (breakfast).
+Due to the pandemic we will likely each bring our own food for enhanced safety purposes and we’re happy to make suggestions of what works while camping.
 For the solo time, whether on solo or in base camp, please plan to bring whatever food you feel is appropriate to support your solo.
 We have supported people who fast for four days as well as people who opt to eat.
 We each know what we need for this type of experience and trust that you’ll take good care of yourself.